New Yorkers Call For President To Sign Latest Coronavirus Stimulus Plan As Unemployment Benefits Run Out

 “Believe it or not, Democrats agree with the president, at least to the extent that we need to sign this bill now,” Rep. Steny Hoyer said.

+That includes struggling restaurant workers who believe the bill is a two-way street.

+“That would help us,” restaurant manager Manuel Cicle said.
+“They give this money for people to spend to keep the economy running.”

-That bill has been flown to Florida, in case the president decides to sign it.
+That approved bill has been flown to Florida, where the president is spending the holidays, in case he decides to sign it.

 Republican Sen. Lindsey Graham, however, met with the president on Christmas Day and tweeted, “I am convinced he is more determined than ever to increase stimulus payments,” adding in part, “I hope Congress is listening.”